Skip to content

 What Sets Us Apart?

-UR Medicine's Nephrology division provides the most advanced and comprehensive services in the region.
+UR Medicine's Nephrology division provides the most advanced and comprehensive services in the Rochester metropolitan area and surrounding region.
 We offer our patients a unique combination: world-class treatments, in a center that is highly personal and accessible.

-• Our nephrologists see a very large volume of patients from across the region and are, as a result, well versed in rare and complex kidney diseases.
+• Our nephrologists see a very large volume of patients and are well versed in rare and complex kidney diseases.

 • Our team-based decision-making approach expedites your care while involving doctors from many different disciplines.